Craigslist: History

 In January 2000, current CEO Jim Buckmaster joined the company as lead programmer and CTO.
-Buckmaster contributed the site's multi-city architecture, search engine, discussion forums, flagging system, self-posting process, homepage design, personals categories, and best-of-Craigslist feature.
+Buckmaster contributed to the site's multi-city architecture, search engine, discussion forums, flagging system, self-posting process, homepage design, personals categories, and best-of-Craigslist feature.
 He was promoted to CEO in November 2000.

-The website expanded into nine more U.S. cities in 2000, four in 2001 and 2002 each, and 14 in 2003.
+The website expanded into nine more U.S. cities in 2000, four in 2001 and 2002, and 14 in 2003.
 On August 1, 2004, Craigslist began charging $25 to post job openings on the New York and Los Angeles pages.
-On the same day, a new section called "Gigs" was added, where low-cost and unpaid jobs can be posted free.
+On the same day, a new section called "Gigs" was added, where low-cost and unpaid jobs can be posted for free.

 In March 2008, Spanish, French, Italian, German, and Portuguese became the first non-English languages Craigslist supported.
 As of August 9, 2012, over 700 cities and areas in 70 countries had Craigslist sites.
 Some Craigslist sites cover large regions instead of individual metropolitan areas—for example, the U.S. states of Delaware and Wyoming, the Colorado Western Slope, the California Gold Country, and the Upper Peninsula of Michigan.
 Craigslist sites for some large cities, such as Los Angeles, also include the ability for the user to focus on a specific area of a city (such as central Los Angeles).